containers/buildah/docs/tutorials/02-registries-repositories.md

 If you don't want to bother doing the remove image step (`rmi`) you can use the flag `--pull-always` to force the image to be pulled again and overwrite any corresponding local image.

-And check that image is in the local containers-storage:
+Now check that image is in the local containers-storage:

     # buildah images
     IMAGE ID             IMAGE NAME                                               CREATED AT             SIZE